To the Members of JSW Steel Limited

 Unintended risks like performance incident process and transaction risks areavoided mitigated transferred (like in insurance) or shared (like throughsub-contracting).
 The probability or impact thereof is reduced through tactical andexecutive management policies processes inbuilt systems controls MIS internal auditreviews etc.

-24. Internal Controls Audit And Internal Financial Controls
+14) Internal Controls Audit And Internal Financial Controls

 The Company has a robust system of internal control commensurate with the size andnature of its business and complexity of its operations.

-- Preparation of annual budgets and its regular monitoring
+Preparation of annual budgets and its regular monitoring.

-Well documented authorisation matrix policies procedures and guidelinescovering all important operations of the Company
+Well documented authorisation matrix policies procedures and guidelinescovering all important operations of the company.

-Deployment of compliance tool to ensure compliance with laws regulations andstandards
+Deployment of compliance tool to ensure compliance with laws regulations andstandards.

-Ensuring reliability of financial information by testing of internal financialcontrols over reporting by Internal Auditors and Statutory Auditors
+Ensuring reliability of financial information by testing of internal financialcontrols over reporting by internal auditors and statutory auditors.

 A comprehensive Information Security Policy and continuous updation of ITsystems.

 The Company has a strong and independent internal audit function that inculcates globalbest standards and practices of international majors into the Indian operations.
-TheInternal Audit team consists of professionally qualified accountants and engineers.
-The ChiefInternal Auditor reports directly to the Chairman of the Audit Committee.
-The teamhas successfully integrated the COSO framework in its audit process to enhance the quality ofits financial reporting compatible with business ethics effective controls andgovernance.
+InternalAudit Department consists of professionally qualified accountants and engineers.
+The ChiefInternal Auditor reports directly to the Chairman of Audit Committee.
+The Department hassuccessfully integrated the COSO framework in its audit process to enhance the quality ofits financial reporting compatible with business ethics effective controls andgovernance.

 The Company extensively practices delegation of authority across its team whichcreates effective checks and balances within the system to arrest all possible gaps.
-TheInternal Audit team has access to all information in the organisation - this is largelyfacilitated by ERP implementation across the organisation.
+Theinternal audit team has access to all information in the organisation - this is largelyfacilitated by ERP implementation across the organisation.

 As per Section 134(5)(e) of the Companies Act 2013 the Directors have an overallresponsibility for ensuring that the Company has implemented a robust system and frameworkof internal financial controls.

-These internal controls are reviewed by Internal Auditors every year.
-TheCompany has carried out evaluation of design and effectiveness of these controls and has noted nosignificant material weaknesses or deficiencies that can impact financial reports.
+These internal controls are reviewed by Internal and Statutory Auditors every year.
+TheCompany has carried out evaluation of design and effectiveness of these controls and notedno significant material weaknesses or deficiencies which can impact financial reports.

-25. Fixed Deposits
+15) Fixed Deposits

 The Company has not accepted any fixed deposits from the public.
 Therefore it is notrequired to furnish information in respect of outstanding deposits under Non-bankingNon-financial Companies (Reserve Bank) Directions 1966 and Companies (Accounts) Rules2014.